-In this paper we will use the term mapping as a shorthand for an isomorphism between surfaces.
-An isoomorphism is a mapping function F from one surface A to another surface B that is bijective.
-When a mapping is a isoomorphism, the function F defines a unique point $F(\mathbf{p})$ on B to each point \mathbf{p} on A, and it also gives a unique point $F^{-1}(\mathbf{q})$ on A for any point \mathbf{q} on B. That is, a point on either of the surfaces is put into correspondence with a unique point on the other surface.
+In this article we will use the term mapping as a shorthand for a diffeomorphism between surfaces.
+A diffeomorphism is a mapping function F from one surface A to another surface B that is bijective, differentiable and has a differentiable inverse.
+In a diffeomorphism, the function F defines a unique point $F(\mathbf{p})$ on B to each point \mathbf{p} on A, and it also gives a unique point $F^{-1}(\mathbf{q})$ on A for any point \mathbf{q} on B. That is, a point on either of the surfaces is put into correspondence with a unique point on the other surface.
+The differentiability of the mapping ensures that it is smooth from one point to the next on both surfaces.

-In the case where two surface have different topologies it is impossible to create a isomorphism.
-For the examples in this paper, it is possible to remove a set of measure zero (infinitesimally small) from each surface and define an isomorphism between the remaining portions of the surface.
+When two surfaces have different topologies it is impossible to create a diffeomorphism.
+For the examples in this article, it is possible to remove a set of measure zero (infinitesimally small) from each surface and define a piecewise diffeomorphism between the remaining portions of the surface.
 We conjecture that this will always be possible, but we do not have a proof.
 As an example, consider a morph from a sphere to a torus that is made by pinching the north and south poles together.
-If we remove the north and south poles of the sphere and an infinitely thin band around the torus hole, we are left with two surfaces that are topologically equivalent.
-An isomorphism can be created for these two modified surfaces.
-This is the form of the solution that our method produces in the case of surfaces with different topologies, although we do not actually have to remove points from the surfaces.
+If we remove the north and south poles of the sphere and an infinitely thin band around the torus hole, the two remaining surfaces are topologically equivalent.
+A diffeomorphism can be created for these two modified surfaces.
+This is the form of the solution that our method produces in the case of surfaces with different topologies, although we do not actually remove points from the surfaces.